Shiloh National Military Park

 ⚔️ battlefield

-Shiloh, Tennessee ยท Est. 1894
+Shiloh, Tennessee · Est. 1894

 👻

-The Ghost Story
+The Full Story

-The Battle of Shiloh on April 6-7, 1862 resulted in over 23,000 casualties and was one of the bloodiest engagements of the Civil War.
-The Shiloh National Cemetery holds over 3,500 Union soldiers and is considered the most haunted spot on the 5,000-acre park.
-The most famous paranormal phenomenon is Bloody Pond โ€” during the battle, wounded soldiers from both sides crawled to this pond to drink and clean their wounds, and many died there, turning the water red.
-To this day, the pond is said to randomly turn a reddish hue, an eerie echo of that horrific day.
+The most famous phenomenon is Bloody Pond -- during the battle, wounded soldiers from both sides crawled to this pond to drink and clean their wounds, and many died there, turning the water red.
+The pond still takes on a reddish hue from time to time, an eerie echo of that horrific day.
 Visitors report hearing phantom gunfire, drums, and anguished cries across the battlefield at dawn.
-Apparitions of soldiers have been seen marching in formation near the Peach Orchard, and the Hornet's Nest area โ€” where fighting was most intense โ€” produces feelings of dread and unexplained cold spots.
+Ghosts of soldiers have been seen marching in formation near the Peach Orchard, and the Hornet's Nest area -- where fighting was most intense -- produces feelings of dread and sudden, sharp drops in temperature.

 Researched from 3 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.